How To Wholesale Real Estate In California: Step-By-Step (2025)

 What Is Wholesaling Real Estate?

 Wholesaling real estate is a strategy where an investor secures the rights to purchase a property and then sells those rights to another buyer for a profit.
-The most common method is the assignment of contract.
-This involves the investor (wholesaler) entering into a purchase agreement with the property owner and then, through the principle of equitable conversion, transferring (or assigning) this contract to an end buyer for an assignment fee.
+The most common method is the assignment of contract; this involves the investor (wholesaler) entering into a purchase agreement with the property owner and then, through the principle of equitable conversion, transferring (or assigning) this contract to an end buyer for an assignment fee.

 For example, imagine you find a property worth $200,000 and negotiate a purchase agreement with the seller for $180,000.
 Instead of buying the property yourself, you assign this contract to another investor for a fee, perhaps $10,000.
 The new buyer pays the seller $180,000, and you receive the $10,000 assignment fee.

 In cases where a real estate wholesale contract assignment isn’t feasible, investors can attempt a double closing.
-This method involves the wholesaler actually buying the property and then immediately reselling it to another buyer.
+This method involves the wholesaler actually buying the property and immediately reselling it to another buyer.
 While effective, this approach is less popular because it incurs additional closing costs and logistical challenges.

 Hopefully, this was enough to answer the question everyone is here for: What is real estate wholesaling?